Shikhargupta/computer-vision-techniques/README.md

 In computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as super-pixels).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.

-We'll apply a simpler version of segmentation on the image below The source code is [here](Segmentation/hex.py)
+We'll apply a simpler version of segmentation on the image below.

+The source code is [here](Segmentation/hex.py)

 <p align="center">